All Products

 • The OSS bucket must be in the same region as the AnalyticDB for MySQL cluster.

-• When you create Hudi, Iceberg, or Paimon external tables, the kernel version of the cluster must meet the following requirements:
+• To create Hudi, Iceberg, or Paimon external tables, your cluster must meet the following minor version requirements:

-• After you create a partitioned OSS external table, you must execute the MSCK REPAIR TABLE statement to synchronize the partitions of the external table.
+• After you create a partitioned OSS external table, run the MSCK REPAIR TABLE statement to synchronize partitions.
 Otherwise, you cannot query data from the external table.

-• To create an OSS external table across Alibaba Cloud accounts, you must add the required parameters when you create the external database.
+• To create an OSS external table across accounts, you must add the required parameters when you create the external database.
 For more information, see CREATE EXTERNAL DATABASE.

 Syntax